 An estimated 21 prisoners in Iran are feared to have been killed by security forces after the use of lethal force to control protests over COVID-19 safety fears, Amnesty International has learned.

 In recent days, thousands of prisoners in at least eight prisons around the country have staged protests over fears of contracting the coronavirus, sparking deadly responses from prison officers and security forces.

-In several prisons, live ammunition and tear gas were used to suppress protests, killing around 35 prisoners and injuring hundreds of others, according to credible sources.
+In several prisons, live ammunition and tear gas were used to suppress protests, killing a number of prisoners and injuring others, according to credible sources.
 In at least one prison, security forces beat those taking part in the protest action, possibly leading to the death of an inmate.

 “It is abhorrent that instead of responding to prisoners’ legitimate demands to be protected from COVID-19, Iranian authorities have yet again resorted to killing people to silence their concerns,” said Diana Eltahawy, Amnesty International’s Deputy Regional Director of Middle East and North Africa.

 “An independent investigation into the torture and deaths in custody is urgently needed with a view to bringing to justice those found responsible.